SmartWasteCollection/documentation/design/domain/bounded-contexts.md

 ### Authentication Context

-> It is responsible for authenticating citizens and managers.
+> It is responsible for citizens' and managers' authentication.